eskema/alphaama/README.md

 - alphaama doesn't do much on it's own, it takes commands given by the user and executes them
 - it has a single input field for interaction like a Command Line Interface (CLI) wrapped in a Graphical User Interface (GUI) that can be interacted with
 - commands are given by prefixing the input with a value (default is ".aa")
-- if no command prefix is found at the start of the input, a kind:1 draft is created (if logged in)
-- can display all event kinds using a single threaded generic event view
+- this value also acts as a delimiter for running multiple commands (similar to &&)
 - can be used to create any event type and autofills the missing required fields (raw JSON)
 - you can use multiple tabs with different requests
 - to reset everything, type: `.aa zzz`
+- some commands can be repeated using `,` as a separator (ex:`.aa o add trust 4, theme light, pagination 500, ns gm`)
+- some commands may be piped using ` | `

 ## (o) OPTIONS

-- to set an option, type: `.aa o set` followed by `key` and `value`
+- to add an option, type: `.aa o add` followed by `key` and `value`
-- to reset options, type `.aa o reset` followed by a `key`, if left empty resets all to defaults
+- to delete options, type `.aa o del` followed by `key`, if left empty deletes all and defaults are reset

-example of how to switch theme (team) from dark to light and then setting `trust` to `4` so it loads stuff from your fellas:
+example of how to switch theme from dark to light and then setting `trust` to `4` so it loads stuff from your fellas:

 https://v.nostr.build/w5smDlU8vMRQ1r4N.mp4